 Sizing depends on length of lines between various sections of the refrigerant system.
 Consider the amount of liquid lift and drop in the system as well as proper compressor oil return.
-Consult Carrier System Design Manual, Part 3 for proper piping sizes and design.

 PRESSURE RELIEF

 The ASHRAE Standard 15, Safety Code for Mechanical Refrigeration states: "Every refrigerating system shall be protected by a pressure relief device or some other means designed to safely relieve pressure due to fire or other abnormal conditions."
 Since 09XC condensers do not have pressure relief devices, one must be field supplied and installed either before the liquid line service valve or inside the 09XC unit.
 Each circuit must have its own pressure relief.